MariusStorhaug/MariusStorhaug/README.md

 # 👋 Hi, I’m Marius

 I am a DevOps Engineer at DNB in Norway, where I help simplify application teams journey to Azure by establishing and enhancing platform services on Azure.
+I am an ex-Microsoft delivery consultant where I worked on with several big organizations in the EMEA region, building out their Azure Foundational Platform and setting up DevOps platform teams to develop and maintain it.

+Some of the work I have been doing so far:
+- Founding team member and maintainer of CARML (aka.
+Azure Resource Modules).
+Now a contributor, as I am no longer with Microsoft.
+[Azure/ResourceModules: This repository includes a CI platform for and collection of mature and curated Bicep modules.
+The platform supports both ARM and Bicep and can be leveraged using GitHub actions as well as Azure DevOps pipelines.](https://github.com/Azure/ResourceModules)
+- Ket contributor to the [Platform Automation and DevOps design ares in Microsoft Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/platform-automation-devops)

 ## 🔭 I’m currently working on